-Guinea-Bissau army officers claim ‘total control’ as gunshots rock capital
+Guinea-Bissau army officers say they have seized power, president arrested

 A group of military officers in Guinea-Bissau have claimed “total control” of the country, a day after the top candidates in a tightly contested presidential election both declared victory.

-The officers released a statement on Wednesday, declaring that they had ordered the immediate suspension of the electoral process; the closure of all land, air and sea borders, and an overnight curfew “until further notice”.
+Dubbing themselves the “High Military Command for the Restoration of Order”, the officers read out a statement on television on Wednesday, declaring that they had ordered the immediate suspension of the electoral process “until further notice”.

 Recommended Storieslist of 4 items